Demographics on American Indians & Alaska Natives

 - Tribes/nations determine their own membership criteria.

-- Blood quantum needed varies from tribe.
+- Blood quantum needed varies from tribe Nation to Nation.
 Some tribes only require proof of descent from an Indian ancestor while others require as much as one-half blood quantum.

 - To be eligible for Bureau of Indian Affairs Services, an Indian must be 1) a member of a federally recognized tribe; 2) be of ½ or more Indian Blood of tribes indigenous to the United States; or 3) must be of ¼ or more Indian ancestry.